mogalhriram/ToDo_App/README.md

 # ToDo_App
-A Full Stack Web Based ToDo Application.
-Where user can make theire ToDo Plan.
+A Full Stack Web-Based ToDo Application.
+Where users can make their ToDo Plan.
 # Technology Stack
 - Python
 - Django